nolanpaulperry/SQL/README.md

 # Nolan Perry's SQL Portfolio

-## My portfolio contains data about video games, which console they were released with, the genre of game, and how much each game costs today.
-The data is portrayed using SQL code I wrote.
-Let me know if you have any questions regarding the data!
+## This repository contains SQL code I've written for different projects.
+Feel free to contact me if you have any questions or comments regarding the content!
 My email is nolanpaulperry@gmail.com